ibm-cloud-docs/openshift/openshift_routes.md

 ## Setting up routes to privately expose your apps
 {: #private-routes-setup}

 To use routes to privately expose your apps, create a new router and change the service that exposes the router to a private load balancer.
-The router is assigned an IP address through which private requests are forwarded to your app.
+The router service is assigned an IP address through which private requests are forwarded to your app.
 {: shortdesc}

 <img src="images/icon-version-311.png" alt="Version 3.11 icon" width="30" style="width:30px; border-style: none"/> Private routes are supported for clusters that run OpenShift version 3.11 only.
 Private routes are currently not supported for clusters that run OpenShift version 4.3 or later.
 Instead, you can [create a private network load balancer (NLB)](/docs/openshift?topic=openshift-loadbalancer).